 Verizon has a total of four unlimited plan options, which range in price from $70 to $90 per month.
 These plans include the Start Unlimited ($70), Play More Unlimited ($80), Do More Unlimited ($80), and the Get More Unlimited ($90).

 *Pricing for these plans do not include taxes and fees.
 Pricing for all plans assumes an auto-pay discount of $10 per month.

-These four Verizon plans all offer unlimited talk and text, with “unlimited” 4G LTE data.
+These four Verizon plans all offer unlimited talk and text, with “unlimited” 5G Nationwide and 4G LTE data.
 Verizon also offers some perks with these plans, such as Apple Music, but when looking to cut costs, we’ll be considering the core features of talk, text, and data.

-In terms of the data on these plans, they each offer different levels of a speed guarantee, which is noted as the included “premium” data.
-The Start Unlimited plan can be temporarily slowed at any time, while the Play More, Do More, and Get More plans each offers a set amount of premium data before any slow down may occur.
-The Play More offers 25GB, the Do More offers 50GB, and the Get More offers 75GB.
+In terms of the data on these plans, they offer different levels of a speed guarantee, which is noted as the included “premium” data.
+The Start Unlimited plan can be temporarily slowed at any time, while the Play More, Do More, and Get More plans each offer a set amount of premium data before any slow down may occur.
+The guaranteed amount for these three plans is 50GB per month, after which, Verizon can slow your data speeds.

-Unlimited data or even the 25GB allotted premium data on the Play More plan is nice.
-Having an unlimited amount, or a high amount such as 25GB will take away some of the worries.
+Unlimited data or even the 50GB allotted premium data on the Play More, Do More or Get More plans is nice.
+Having an unlimited amount, or a high amount such as a 50GB guarantee will take away some of the worries.
 It allows you to simply use your phone and not worry about running out of data or going over your limit — but not everyone needs that much data.
 Simply knowing your usage can be a good starting point towards saving some money.

 Today we’ll be taking a look at three MVNO carriers; Visible, US Mobile, and Straight Talk.
 These three MVNOs each have great plans that will allow you to save some money, as compared to Verizon.